ceciliazhou/distributed_web_crawler/README.md

 	Frontier
 		Frontier maintains urls in two queues: frontQ (input) and backQ (output)
-		1. url is accepted and pushed into frontQ directly, when put() is called.
+		1. url is accepted (by put()) and pushed into frontQ if only the url survives the registered filter routines, includeing duplicate eliminator.
-		2. A housecleaning thread keeps moving url out from frontQ.
+		2. url is grouped by host in backQ.
+That is, each queue in backQ corresponds to one site.
-		If the url is considered disallowed by any of the registered eliminators or the duplicate eliminator, it will be discard.
-Otherwise, it will be pushed into backQ.
+		3. url is always extracted (by get()) from the group which has the highest priority.
+This is. important because we can configure as the priority the last time we visited the site corresponding to the group/queue, so that we always exact a url of the site hasn't been visited for the longest time.
-		3. url is popped out from backQ, when get() is called.
+		4. The Frontier is designed for general purpose, not specific for the crawler.
+For more details, please check out core.frontier.